A perfect fall dessert with apple cider and apple brandy, this creme brulee will please!

 I was talking to one of the cider pressman and he mentioned that a number of their apples were sent off to a distiller who used them to make apple brandy.
 All the fun apple products gave us a lot of inspiration for making some great apple based drinks and treats!

-As we mentioned earlier, its kind of our thing to find ways to add a little boozy kick to dishes, so we decided that a worthy partner to the apple cider would be some apple brandy.
+All in all, its kind of our thing to find ways to add a little boozy kick to dishes, so we decided that a worthy partner to the apple cider would be some apple brandy.
 We had a bottle of Cedar Ridge Apple Brandy, a brandy made from Midwestern apples and distilled in Iowa.
 Made from apple cider that was allowed to ferment, then distilled and aged in oak barrels like the traditional French apple brandy, Calvados.

 Aging in oak gives this brandy a hint of vanilla while still having a strong apple flavor.